ioccc-src/winner/1992/buzzard.2/README.md

 but gives no warning messages.
 A sample program, `demo1.1st`, is included, but it only works on ASCII systems.

-Do not expect to be able to do anything interesting with first.
+Do not expect to be able to do anything interesting with `first`.

 To do something interesting, you need to feed first the file [third](third) first.
 In unix, you can do